Tennis elbow is soreness or pain on the outside (lateral) side of the upper arm near the elbow.

 But any activity that involves repetitive twisting of the wrist (like using a screwdriver) can lead to this condition.
 Painters, plumbers, construction workers, cooks, and butchers are all more likely to develop tennis elbow.

-This condition may also be due to constant computer keyboard and mouse use.
+This condition may also be due to repetitive typing on the computer keyboard and mouse use.

 People between 35 to 54 years old are commonly affected.